ropensci-archive/rspringer/README.md

 # rspringer #

+UPDATE - THE SPRINGER API IS A MESS AS FAR AS WE CAN TELL.
+E.G., YOU CAN'T GET MORE THAN 20 OR SO RECORDS BACK IN AN API CALL, AND THE JSON RETURNED RESPONSE IS DIFFERENT FROM XML (IT DOESN'T INCLUDE THE ABSTRACT FOR EXAMPLE).
+WILL POSSIBLY WORK ON THIS AGAIN WHEN THEIR API IS IMPROVED...
+BAD API'S MAKE ME SAD --> :(

 `rspringer` provides programmatic access to the Springer API via R as part of the `ropensci` suite (see http://ropensci.org for more information).

 ## Usage